 The Value of Low-Code, Rapid Application Development

-As part of Warfield-Graham’s work to achieve the City’s vision of a smart city that includes a digitally accessible resident service model, she began considering new integration tools to complement Engage 6.
-While attending CivicPlus’ 2019 CivicSummitTM User Conference in Kansas City, Missouri, Warfield-Graham was introduced to the CivicOptimize Productivity low-code software.
+As part of Warfield-Graham’s work to achieve the City’s vision of a smart city that includes a digitally accessible resident service model, she began considering new integration tools to complement the city’s new CivicPlus website.
+While attending CivicPlus’ 2019 CivicSummitTM User Conference in Kansas City, Missouri, Warfield-Graham was introduced to CivicPlus’ Process Automation and Digital Services software.

-Another benefit of Productivity for Sandy City is its ease-of-use for non-technical team members and the ability it offers software engineers like Warfield-Graham to optimize integrations and custom functionality.
+Another benefit of the Process Automation software for Sandy City is its ease of use for non-technical team members and the ability it offers software engineers like Warfield-Graham to optimize integrations and custom functionality.

-“At Sandy City, our staff members who provide basic front-end web development can use Productivity to create forms and applications, but as the City’s Software Architect Engineer, I can also fully edit the code to make more complex customizations,” said Warfield-Graham.
-“I believe that anyone could use Productivity as either a stand-alone tool or integrated with their content management system.
+“At Sandy City, our staff members who provide basic front-end web development can use [the Process Automation tool] to create forms and applications, but as the City’s Software Architect Engineer, I can also fully edit the code to make more complex customizations,” said Warfield-Graham.
+“I believe that anyone could use [the sofware] as either a stand-alone tool or integrated with their content management system.
 It’s an ideal solution for any entity that needs to connect existing systems, and you don’t need a developer on staff to make those connections.”

-Warfield-Graham adds that Productivity is helping Sandy City to break down data siloes and better serve its residents by providing the types of modern digital experiences they expect from consumer interactions.
+Warfield-Graham adds that CivicPlus’ Process Automation tool is helping Sandy City to break down data siloes and better serve its residents by providing the types of modern digital experiences they expect from consumer interactions.

 “One of the most significant problems surrounding modern software systems is that they need to talk to one another.
 We need to leverage the data we have across systems to serve our residents holistically—it’s something I always talk about in my position on Sandy City’s Innovation Committee.
 Today, no system should be thought of in isolation.
 We need to think about new software components relative to what they can connect to and how data can stream back and forth between tools.
 Otherwise, we’re just creating the kinds of fragmented government experiences that frustrate residents.”
 Warfield-Graham went on to explain that the City urgently needed to upgrade its core communications technology to achieve this goal.

 “The Granicus software we were using previously was 100 percent service-managed, out-of-the-box.
-We wanted to be able to scale, which is why Productivity is a better fit.
-We were also using three different form tools before Productivity.
+We wanted to be able to scale, which is why [CIvicPlus’ software] is a better fit.
+We were also using three different form tools before [CivicPlus].
 Every department wanted to innovate and migrate services online, but this individualized solution approach was creating more data silos and disparate experiences for residentsas they interacted with different parts of our communication platform.”

 Productivity Use Cases

-Today, Sandy City is using Productivity to facilitate a variety of online, ritizen self-service workflows, including:
+Today, Sandy City is using the CIvicPlus solution to facilitate a variety of online, resident self-service workflows, including:

 - Due to COVID-19, the City needed a quick solution to enable residents to request an appointment online with the Passport Office

-- Currently exploring wiring-up a front-end Productivity form as integration into Cityworks backend; the form would dynamically populate the fields based on the businesses’ associated unique pin stored in a proprietary database
+- Currently exploring wiring up a front-end form as integration into Cityworks backend; the form would dynamically populate the fields based on the businesses’ associated unique pin stored in a proprietary database

 - Adding CivicPlus’ Pay utility application as a submission event